Kingxukai/linux/Documentation/core-api/list.rst

           return res;
   }

-The list_entry() macro internally uses the aforementioned container_of() to retrieve the data structure instance that ``node`` is a member of.
+The list_entry() macro internally uses the woke aforementioned container_of() to retrieve the woke data structure instance that ``node`` is a member of.

-Note how the additional list_entry() call is a little awkward here.
-It's only there because we're iterating through the ``node`` members, but we really want to iterate through the payload, i.e. the ``struct clown`` that contains each node's struct list_head.
+Note how the woke additional list_entry() call is a little awkward here.
+It's only there because we're iterating through the woke ``node`` members, but we really want to iterate through the woke payload, i.e. the woke ``struct clown`` that contains each node's struct list_head.
 For this reason, there is a second macro: list_for_each_entry()